 Vacant apartments or homes are a major fact of life in Southpointe / Beulah Valley.
 The current real estate vacancy rate here is 20.1%.
 This is higher than the rate of vacancies in 86.9% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (14.5%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

-This neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 11 people per square mile living here, this neighborhood is less crowded than 96.7% of America.
+Unpopulated, and rural, the Southpointe / Beulah Valley neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 96.7% of the neighborhoods in America.
 One of the notable things about Southpointe / Beulah Valley is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the Southpointe / Beulah Valley neighborhood has more Yugoslav and Cuban ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 0.8% of this neighborhood's residents have Yugoslav ancestry and 2.8% have Cuban ancestry.